 Application Forms

 Many employers and educational institutions ask you to apply online using an application form.
-This can be instead of, or in addition to, submitting a CV.
+This can be instead of, or as well as, submitting a CV.

 Employers use application forms as a selection tool.
-They’re looking for evidence that:
+You might be asked to complete one instead of or as well as a CV.
+Employers are looking for evidence that:

 Recruiters also use application forms as a de-selection tool.
 Forms with incomplete answers or which don’t fully evidence your skills are likely to be rejected.